Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, Pinterest and More

 Fortunately, that doesn’t seem to be the case with Pinterest.
 It’s been around for over a decade and shows no signs of slowing down.
 If you implement these six tips, you can scale your business right alongside it.

 Do you want to run effective Pinterest campaigns but don’t have the bandwidth to bring your vision to life?
-Save time with cross-channel marketing platform AdRoll — our Connected Social Ads feature helps you easily integrate, monitor, and optimize all your social media efforts in one single dashboard.
+Save time with a Pinterest ad management tool and cross-channel marketing platform AdRoll — our automation builder helps you easily create, monitor, and optimize all your social media efforts in one single dashboard.
 Check it out today!